gwitchel/cs124-lab2/design/hierarchy.md

 # NavBar should be a child of Tasks
 and Tasks should have the state showCompleted

+# Show uncompleted before completed
+so if we have a very very long list of tasks we can simply scroll
+# empty textfield after submit
+# red helper text of submitted empty title and the helper text disappears when enter something

 # (Add things in this md to design.md)